 Here is a list of the most common health problems that almost everyone faces during their pregnancy.

-This is the most common pregnancy health problem and usually happen towards the second half of your pregnancy.
-It is accompanied by a sharp pain up your legs and often occurs in the middle of the night.
+This is the most common pregnancy health problem and usually happens towards the second half of your pregnancy.
+A sharp pain up your legs accompanies it and often occurs in the middle of the night.

-This happens when you feel the need of passing urine more frequently than usual.
-This is a common health problem which will get worse as the baby grows in size, increasing the pressure on your bowel.
-There is not much that you can do about it though.
-Some women consider using adult diapers when attending meetings or going for trips.
+This happens when you need to pass urine more frequently than usual.
+This common health problem will worsen as the baby grows in size, increasing the pressure on your bowel.
+There is not much that you can do about it, though.

-Urinary Stress Incontinence (USI) means losing bladder controls and leaking urine.
+Urinary Stress Incontinence (USI) means losing bladder control and leaking urine.
 It usually occurs when you cough or laugh too hard.
-This problem too, increases towards the end of pregnancy.
+This problem, too, increases towards the end of pregnancy.

 Indigestion and Heartburn

-Indigestion is just one of those problems which you will definitely experience at some point of your pregnancy.
-Heartburn along with this, makes it a very uncomfortable problem for pregnant women.
+Indigestion is just one of those problems you will experience at some point in your pregnancy.
+Heartburn, along with this, makes it a very uncomfortable problem for pregnant women.

 This is one of the most uncomfortable health problems for any expecting mother.
-Many pregnant women will find their nose either blocked up or runny without any reason for catching cold.
+Many pregnant women will find their noses blocked up or runny without any reason for catching a cold.
 It might even bleed for no obvious reason.

 Varicose veins or swollen veins can develop in your genital area.
-This can be quiet uncomfortable and painful.
+This can be quite uncomfortable and painful.
 In this case, lie down several times a day.
 This will help in relieving the pressure from the veins.
 Pelvic floor exercises can help too.